Peter Vanneck: Political career

 Vanneck became involved in Municipal affairs through the City of London Corporation (as Alderman for Cordwainer Ward and a member of many Livery Companies).

 After a year serving as a Sheriff of London in 1974, he was elected the 650th Lord Mayor of London in November 1977, towards the end of the Queen's Silver Jubilee year.
-He held an eloquent speech at the Guildhall in which he recalled the first time he had met The Queen, who accompanied her father during a visit to the Royal Naval College when Vanneck was a young cadet there.
+He made an eloquent speech at the Guildhall in which he recalled the first time he had met The Queen, who accompanied her father during a visit to the Royal Naval College when Vanneck was a young cadet there.

 A popular Lord Mayor, Vanneck declared that despite his interesting careers, he had missed out on the one he would most like, which was to be a tug-boat skipper on the Thames.
 He made excellent contacts with his Paris counterpart Jacques Chirac and arranged an official visit to visit (one of only two that had taken place since the French revolution).
 Vanneck was a Francophile who was fluent in French.

 At the end of his Lord Mayoral term, Vanneck was adopted as Conservative candidate for the European Parliament for Cleveland.
 He won the seat at the 1979 election, enjoying his time in the European institutions.
 He was vice-chairman of the Political Affairs committee and served on Energy Resources and Technology.
 After keeping his seat by only 2,625 votes in 1984, he lost in the 1989 election, and then retired from public life.

 Later life

 High Sheriff of Suffolk from 1974 until his death, Vanneck continued to enjoy yacht racing (a member of the Royal Yacht Squadron, he was a regular at Cowes Week).
 Vanneck was a freemason.

 He died on 2 August 1999 in London.
+His widow Lady Vanneck, née Elizabeth Lechmere Macaskie, died 14 June 2023, aged 94.

 Honours and decorations

-As part of the 1955 Queen's Birthday Honours, Vanneck was awarded the Air Force Cross (AFC).
+As part of the 1955 Birthday Honours, Vanneck was awarded the Air Force Cross (AFC).
 In the 1963 New Year Honours, he was appointed Officer of the Order of the British Empire (OBE).
 In January 1965, he was appointed a Knight of the Venerable Order of Saint John.
-As part of the 1973 Queen's Birthday Honours, he was appointed Companion of the Order of the Bath (CB).
+As part of the 1973 Birthday Honours, he was appointed Companion of the Order of the Bath (CB).
 He was promoted to Knight Grand Cross of the Order of the British Empire (GBE) as Lord Mayor of London elect.

 He was appointed aide-de-camp to Queen Elizabeth II on 26 February 1963.
 He relinquish the appointment on 1 September 1973, when he retired from the Royal Auxiliary Air Force.
 He was a Deputy Lieutenant of the County of London from 1970.
 He was appointed to the honorary position of Inspector-General of the Royal Auxiliary Air Force on 16 September 1974, and held it until 1 January 1984.